 In May, San Francisco-based Cursor made waves by raising $900 million, valuing it at $10 billion.
-Cursor’s investor list includes tech heavyweights like Thrive Capital, Andreessen Horowitz, and Accel, signaling strong belief in the space’s potential.
+Cursor’s investor list includes tech heavyweights like Thrive Capital, Andreessen Horowitz, and Accel, signaling strong belief in the sector’s potential.

 Not to be outdone, Windsurf, the company behind the popular AI programming tool Codeium, is also attracting special attention from OpenAI, the company considered the “father” of ChatGPT.
 According to sources, OpenAI is in negotiations to acquire Windsurf for $3 billion.

 Scott Raney, Managing Director at Redpoint Ventures, made a profound observation: “In many cases, the issue is not who has the best technology, but who will use that technology best and who will be able to sell their products better than others.”
-This statement suggests an important direction for code-gen startups: to survive and develop, they need not only superior technology but also to understand user needs, build the best experience and have effective marketing and sales strategies.
-The code-gen war promises to have many more unexpected developments in the near future.
+This statement suggests an important direction for code-gen startups: to survive and develop, they not only need superior technology but also need to understand user needs, build the best experience and have effective marketing and sales strategies.
+The code-gen war promises to have many unexpected developments in the near future.

 According to VIET LE/Sai Gon Giai Phong Newspaper